 Interior color trends are not changing as rapidly as in previous years.
 Instead, businesses are making an investment in well-made pieces that last.

 You can easily update your surroundings to fit the spring by changing a plant and container, artwork, or accessories.
-All of the ideas listed below are small items which can be bought with little effect on your budget but make a big impact.
+All of the ideas listed below are small items that can be bought with little effect on your budget but make a big impact.

-1. Colorful Flowers and Containers
+1. Colorful flowers and containers

 When someone enters a room and is greeted by fresh flowers their mood is immediately lifted.
 An elegantly arranged floral display emits a sense of calm, comfort and relaxation.

 Use crisp clean colors such as pure green in the containers and vases you pair with indoor plants.
 Fill more modern containers with varieties of grass or even small sprouts of assorted lettuce or mound moss.
-To inject a bit of color into a room, employ yellows and pinks which can be found in plant species of decora and aglonema.
-You can also use bright colors by way of flowering bulbs and annuals such as daffodils, tulips, kalenchoe, mums or orchids.
+To inject a bit of color into a room, employ yellows and pinks which can be found in plant species of decora and aglaonema.
+You can also use bright colors by way of flowering bulbs and annuals such as daffodils, tulips, kalanchoe, mums or orchids.